mitghi/jetro/README.md

 [<img src="https://img.shields.io/badge/try-online%20repl-brightgreen"></img>](https://jetro.io)
 ![GitHub](https://img.shields.io/github/license/mitghi/jetro)

-Jetro is a tool with custom DSL for transforming, querying and comparing data in JSON format.
+Jetro is a library which provides a custom DSL for transforming, querying and comparing data in JSON format.
+It is simple to use and extend.

 Jetro has minimal dependency, the traversal and eval algorithm is implemented on top of [serde_json](https://serde.rs).

+Jetro can be used inside Web Browser by compiling down to WASM.
+Visit [Jetro Web](https://jetro.io) to try it online, or [clone it](https://github.com/mitghi/jetroweb) and give it a shot.

+Jetro can be used in command line using [Jetrocli](https://github.com/mitghi/jetrocli).

 ```rust
 let data = serde_json::json!({